What are the Indiana Dunes?

 When should I visit?

 Because each spot in the Indiana Dunes is unique, parking and amenities vary by location.
 The larger beaches, like Indiana Dunes State Park or the National Park's West Beach, have ample parking, but they can get crowded on summer weekends.
 Consider visiting early in the day or on weekdays.
 Smaller beaches and locations have more modest parking.
 Check online for more information about what each spot has to offer.
-From Memorial Day weekend to Labor Day, you can call the beach parking hotline at 219-395-1003 to hear recorded information about parking availability.

 Here's another great idea for you—visit during the fall, winter, or spring for easier parking and a completely different Indiana Dunes experience.
 Those sandy hills make for great hiking during the fall months and unparalleled sledding in the snow.